 I love teaching math!
 My students love math and they believe that they are good at math – and they are!
-That doesn’t mean that they get every single correct, but with the mind frame that they are mathematicians they are willing to attempt questions and approach problems with confidence.
+That doesn’t mean that they get every single question correct, but they have the mind frame that they are mathematicians and are willing to attempt questions and approach them with confidence.
 One of the benefits of teaching kindergarten is that our program is play-based so our math program is hands-on and fun!
 I created this math number game to try out with my students and it was a hit!

 I have recently been using small wooden blocks that I found at a dollar store.
 We have used them for various S.T.E.M. activities (for ideas click here).
 My students enjoyed using them so I incorporated them into our math lesson.

 I started by counting out 50 blocks.
 I laid them out on a large sheet of paper to create a path/game board.
 Once I was happy with how they were laid out, I then traced each block and added the numbers.

 Next, I wrote the numbers 1-50 on each of the blocks.
 Groups of 3-4 students were then given the game board along with a bag of numbered blocks.
 They evenly split the blocks between themselves and began working to create their game board.

 Students looked at the blocks numbers and worked to match their block to the correct space on the board.
 When students came across a number that they didn’t know, such as 43, they used different strategies to find their number.
 For example, they looked where the row of numbers starting with 4 and then followed the pattern to find 43.